KieranCy2/cool-random-things-/AJAX Dynamic Modal Generation/README.md

-Example for filling modal with data dynamically based on how it is called.
-An AJAX request is used to populate the table with data and attirbutes
+Example for filling modal with data dynamically based on how it is called with an AJAX request.
+This example populates a table with data and attirbutes inside of the modal.